kblok/kblok.github.io/_posts/2019-06-10-puppeteer-sharp-monthly-2019-jun.md

 # What's next

 I want to prepare some examples using Azure Functions.
-We have a lot of questions related to Puppeteer in Azure.
-So I think this will be really valued by the community.
+We have a lot of questions related to Puppeteer in Azure, so I think this will be really valued by the community.

 # Activity